Gemma McGuinness: Club career

 McGuinness is from Moville in County Donegal.
-At youth level she played soccer for Greencastle FC, as well as for her school Moville Community College.
+At youth level she played football for Greencastle FC, as well as for her school Moville Community College.
 In April 2013 she scored a hat-trick for the latter in their 4–3 FAI Schools Cup final win over Christ King.

-When McGuinness went to Ulster University at Coleraine her football career was disrupted because there was no women's college soccer team.
-In her final year she began playing again at the University's Jordanstown campus in Belfast.
+When McGuinness went to Ulster University at Coleraine her football career was disrupted because there was no women's university football team.
+In her final year she began playing again at the university's Jordanstown campus in Belfast.

 Having rediscovered her enthusiasm for football McGuinness progressed to playing for Derry City.
 In her first season with the Candystripes, 2016–17, her 14 goals helped secure promotion back to the Northern Ireland Women's Premiership.
 In 2019 her football career was disrupted again when she moved to Vietnam to work as a science teacher.

 Returning from Vietnam after two years, McGuinness trained with Derry City but instead accepted an offer from newly-formed Women's National League (WNL) club Sligo Rovers.
 On 19 March 2022 the club secured its first ever competitive win, 2–1 over Cork City at Turners Cross.
 McGuinness scored the club's first official goal in the match.

+McGuinness then joined Galway United for the 2023 season, and has been an integral part of the team's inaugural season in the Women's Premier Division and also helping them qualify for the Avenir Sports All-Island Cup Final, scoring the winning penalty against Wexford Youths in the Semi-Final and scoring the Winning goal in the final against Cliftonville to win Galway United their first piece of silverware in 25 years, she wrote herself into Galway history with the goal before leaving a few weeks later for AFC Bournemouth.